 In addition to beginning to look at Franco-American women's concerns, the incidence of writing from within a cultural group/collectivity poses a problem as Miner states:

 "The very content--descriptions of waitresses and secretaries and construction workers--is passing family codes to middle-class outsiders.
 Of course anyone who writes faces issues of confidentiality.
 But class compounds the dilemma because of the power inequity between the working-class characters and the often middle-class audience.
 For some working-class people the secrets seem all they have.
 Thus writing about them feels like betrayal.
 Or desertion.
 Moving from this background into the professions is an immigration.
 Writing is particularly alien because it embraces literacy....For many working-class people, becoming a writer is like moving to a country where a different language is spoken."
 (Miner 77)

 Franco-American women, two-times immigrated from their country of origin, France, exist in a cultural, third world.
 When one considers the existence of the French-speaking peoples in the U.S. in comparison to those who exists in France or Québec, one realizes that there are cultural and linguistic comparisons made which are not well-founded, but based on myths perpetuated by the Anglo culture to suppress francophone expression as well as an elitism within the French culture and standards which has no bearing on the French language and culture here in the U.S. There has not been a Quiet Revolution in Maine, New Hampshire or elsewhere in the Northeast and we do not have an l'Académie française to regulate the language.
-We do not speak a "bad" French, but we do speak a dialect of French whose roots can be found in Western France.
+We do not speak a "bad" French, but we do speak a French whose roots can be found in Western France.
 Some speak with the accent of certain geographical areas of Québec or New England.

 All are viable languages because as Pinker says: